Jerrylum/ByteBuffer.cpp/README.md

-# A Knockoff  Version of ByteBuffer
+# A Knockoff  Version of ByteBuffer.java

+The title is actually quite accurate, ngl.

+## How to use

+Copy files `ByteBuffer.h` and `ByteBuffer.cpp` in the `UnitTest1` folder.